junpyoseo/playground/README.md

 # README.md
-You can play and experiments anything on this repo.
+You can play and experiment anything on this repo.

 Let's try
 * fork this repo. to your own repo.